NielBuys/NCompPOSv2/CONTRIBUTING.md

 the PHP dependencies with the help of the `composer.json` file.

   1. Run `composer install` to install all dependencies.
-  2. Follow the basic installation guide in the README.md or the InvoicePlane Wiki.
+  2. Follow the basic installation guide in the README.md.
   3. Make sure your editor or IDE has the correct code formatting settings set.
   4. That's it.
 You are good to go.